echasnovski/mini.nvim/README.md

 - **Disabling**.
 Each module's core functionality can be disabled globally or locally to buffer.
 See "Disabling" section in module's help page for more details.
 See `mini.nvim-disabling-recipes` section in main help file for common recipes.

+- **Silencing**.
+Each module can be configured to not show non-error feedback globally or locally to buffer.
+See "Silencing" section in module's help page for more details.

 - **Highlight groups**.
 Appearance of module's output is controlled by certain highlight group (see `:h highlight-groups`).
 To customize them, use `highlight` command. **Note**: currently not many Neovim themes support this plugin's highlight groups; fixing this situation is highly appreciated.
 To see a more calibrated look, use MiniBase16 or plugin's colorscheme `minischeme`.

 - **Stability**.
 Each module upon release is considered to be relatively stable: both in terms of setup and functionality.
 Any non-bugfix backward-incompatible change will be released gradually as much as possible.